Code-Institute-Submissions/Terrimarie-shop_project_AprResub/README.md

 24. Owner - Delete the product 24.
 Delete items that are no longer for sale

 ## Wireframe
-Watch readme before completing this file....
-Create a wireframe and add the link here.....
 .................

 ## Features